 - Difficulty achieving or maintaining an erection.

 - Recurrence of your urinary symptoms in the future requiring further treatment.

 - Scarring of the urethra, prostate, or ureters (tubes from the kidney to the bladder) requiring another operation to correct.

 - Prostate cancer may be found in the tissue which is removed from the prostate.
 This may require further investigations or treatment.

 Rare risks (1/50 – 1/250)

-- Loss of urinary control which may be temporary or permanent.
+- Urinary incontinence which may be temporary or permanent.

 The risks of anaesthesia have not been listed here.

 - Greenlight laser photovaporisation of the prostate.

 - Holmium laser enucleation of the prostate (HoLEP)